garyfleming/feature-toggling-talk/feature-toggles.md

 # Continuous Integration

 ^ Before that, an important tangent: let's talk about Continuous Integration.
-I'm increasingly of the opinion that the way to really do Agile is by focussing on Continuous Delivery of value.
+I'm increasingly of the opinion that the best way to really do Agile is by focussing on Continuous Delivery of value.
 That, in turn, heavily implies Continuous Integration.